Sorry, this course is currently unavailable. Please use the course enquiry form to be kept informed of future runs of this course.

 Successful applicants who accept our offer of a place on the summer school will be invoiced for the appropriate programme fee once they have been enrolled on the programme.

 Participants are required to pay the full fee within 30 days of their invoice date.
-Places will not be held for participants whose fees are not paid in full by the due date.
+Late applicants (see 'Apply for this course', below) are required to pay the full fee within 7 days of their invoice date.
+Places will not be held for participantsnts whose fees are not paid in full by the due date.
 In no circumstances will participants be admitted to the summer school unless all fees have been paid in full.

 All enrolments are subject to OUDCE's Terms and Conditions for Course Registration and Fee Payment